ianwhale/symbolic_regression/README.md

 -g <int> generations, > 0
 ```

 Each must be provided, no default values are hard coded.
+See `simple_run.sh` for an example.